 However, it is ok to feed various meats from time to time.
 Other foods you could feed the Lhasapoo include fruits, vegetables, grains, and fiber-based cereals.

 The Lhasapoo is a bit of an active dog, but not energetic enough to burn the average owner out.
 It will need roughly 60 minutes of exercise per day, along with 5 miles of walking per week.

-Activities you could do with your Lhasapoo includes frequent walks to the beach, where it can run around and swim.
+Activities you could do with your Lhasapoo include frequent walks to the beach, where it can run around and swim.

 You could also take it on walks through a national park, or by a lake.
 It will also enjoy socializing with other canines at the dog park.

-However, it is important that you watch it, so it doesn’t run off following a scent.
+However, you must watch it, so it doesn’t run off following a scent.
 You can also participate in agility training and games like fetch, frisbee and various indoor games.

 Health concerns and conditions of the Lhasapoo

 The Lhasapoo is a fairly healthy dog, and will only need the occasional trip to the veterinarian for check-ups on the eyes and hips.

 In conclusion, the Lhasapoo is a great addition to any family.

 If you can dedicate the time to socializing and training the Lhasapoo, it will serve as a great companion.